 Remember Who You Were Before the Relationship

-Remember the past.
-No, I don’t mean the past relationship.
-Reach back in your memory to your life before that relationship.
+Think about your life before the relationship.
 What were your hopes and dreams?
 Were there places you wanted to go or new things you wanted to try?
-This is a perfect time to take that writing workshop, art class, or other activities that interest you.
+This is a perfect time to take that writing workshop, art class, or do other activities that interest you.
 Maybe you want to go back to school or take a bucket list trip.
 Do things that are meaningful to you and get in touch with who you are without your spouse.
 "Knowing your purpose can give you a true sense of who you are.
 It gives your life direction and helps you make clear and easy decisions concerning that direction," says Mark Banschick, M.D.

 Give yourself time to grieve.
 "It’s normal and healthy to relive both good and bad moments in time when you were married.
 It’s an unavoidable part of the grief process," says licensed therapist Susan Pease Gadoua.
 Look through pictures from your marriage, watch old videos, and sort through mementos.
-Have a good cry.
-Cry deeply and then let it go.
-Give yourself a time limit on your grief, and then make a pact with yourself that you won’t let yourself dwell on the negative feelings any longer.
-Having a daily pity party is good at the beginning of your adjustment period, but you need to set a limit on it in order to move on.
+Have a good cry, and then let it go.
+Give yourself a time limit on your grief and then make a pact with yourself that you won’t let yourself dwell on the negative feelings any longer.
+Feeling sad every day is nromal at the beginning of your adjustment period, but you need to set a limit on it in order to move on.

 Get Re-Acquainted With Yourself

 Get to know yourself again.
-When you’ve been part of a couple, chances are many of the choices made in the relationship, such as where to eat or where to go on vacation, were not your choices but rather your spouses (or a compromise between both of your desires).
-You may not know what you really like anymore.
-Try new things and learn what makes YOU happy.
-You now have the freedom to explore yourself and you may be surprised to learn that you are a very interesting person!
+When you’ve been part of a couple, chances are some of the choices made in the relationship, such as where to eat or where to go on vacation, were not your choices but rather your spouses (or a compromise between both of your desires).
+You may not even know what you really like anymore.
+Try new things and learn what makes you happy.
+You now have the freedom to explore yourself, so enjoy it.

 Explore All of Your Options

 Use this experience as a catalyst for your new life.
 Sometimes a traumatic experience can serve to move us out of a rut we’ve been in with our lives.
 Have you been stuck in a career that didn’t fulfill you?
-Now may be the perfect time to look at other options.
-Look at this as a chance to start your life over beginning today, and realize all the opportunities that are available to you.
+Now might be the perfect time to look at other options.
+Look at this as a chance to start your life over and discover all the opportunities that are available to you.

-Be careful to take some time to get yourself grounded again before trying to tackle another relationship.
-Rebound relationships are never good for either person involved.
+Make sure to take some time to get yourself grounded again before trying to tackle another relationship since rebound relationships are never good for either person involved.
 "Divorce can often result in bitterness and resentment that lead many individuals to spiral out of control or immediately jump into a new relationship as an unhealthy way to fill their empty void," says Kristen Fuller, M.D.
-Give yourself time to work through the issues associated with divorce before getting involved with someone else.
+Give yourself time to work through the issues associated with the divorce before getting involved with someone else.